XenSide/Spectral-Auto-HeroGrid/README.md

 1. Reduced the columns from 3 to 2 (from 25+ rank to 50+ rank only)
 1. Added a filter for low games with the same functionality of "Remove low picks" in the web version of Spectral.gg
+1. Added a specific Hard Support and Soft Support tab, removed the mixed "Support" tab

 # Windows guide